American magazine and newspaper interviews with Randy Meisner

 Market Square Arena Eagles concert in Indianapolis, IN – Nov.
 22, 1976

 The Market Square Arena Eagles concert was November 22, 1976 in Indianapolis, IN.
 JD Souther opened the show for the Eagles.
-This concert was part of the Hotel California tour.
-Their Hotel California album was due to be released in just a few days on December 8, 1976.
-The Eagles were at Purdue University in...
+This concert was part of the Hotel California tour, and their Hotel California album was due to be released in just a few days on December 8, 1976.
+The Eagles were at Purdue University...
 Continue Reading →

 Hotel California album released Dec.
 8, 1976